paktric/PasswordGenerator/README.md

 # Project Overview
 ### Motivation
-The idea for this project came from trying to create unique and secure passwords.
 When creating an online account, Google Chrome has an option to generate a secure password and save the login information to your Google account.
 Often times, these are secure but unmemorable passwords like ```5tX`EH47_(dm/8rR$N\T?w;bt*v^nD```.
-Our goal is to recreate this password generation.
+The goal of this project is to create a similar password generation program.

 ### Objective
 - Create a program that generates a unique and secure password